ywamsendai/ywamsendai-docs/docs/lifeinjapan/gettingsettled.md

 - Set up your home
 - Figure out the waste system
 - Prepare for natural disasters
+- Transfer foreign driving licence into a Japanese one (if you have one)

 ## Register as a Local Resident